 - 10.1.
-Annex D shows employees at 1 April 2020 by salary band and then by gender, ethnic origin and disability.. - 10.2.
-The numbers of black and minority ethnic employees and disabled employees are shown as a proportion of employees who have made a positive declaration. - 10.3.
-Female employees continue to form the greater percentage across all salary bands except for RG9 and senior manager grades.
-This is largely because 60.5% of the Council's workforce are women. - 10.4.
-The percentage of employees from Black, Asian and Minority Ethnic (BAME) backgrounds is highest in RG2 at 33.3%.
-The percentage of BAME employees in the workforce is 14.2%. - 10.5.
-The overall number of employees who have declared a disability across salary bands ranges between 0.00% in RG10 and 10% in RG1 (apprentices).
-The percentage of employees who have declared a disability in the workforce is 3.7%.
+Annex D shows employees at 1 April 2021 by salary band and then by gender, ethnic origin and disability. - 10.2.
+The numbers of Black, Asian and Minority Ethnic employees and disabled employees are shown as a proportion of employees who have made a positive declaration. - 10.3.
+The percentage of women in higher than men across all salary bands except for apprentice.
+About 60% of the Council's workforce are women. - 10.4.
+The percentage of employees from Black, Asian and Minority Ethnic backgrounds is highest in RG2 at 33.85%.
+The percentage of Black, Asian and Minority Ethnic employees in the workforce is 15.32% (if employees who have not made a positive declaration are excluded).
+This is an increase from April 2020 when it was 14.2%. - 10.5.
+The number of employees who have declared a disability across salary bands ranges between 0% in RG10 and 6.9% for apprentices.
+The percentage of employees who have declared a disability in the workforce is 4.44% (if employees who have not made a positive declaration are excluded).
+This is a slight increase from April 2021 when it was 4.13%.